jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_programs.rst

     def raise_exception():
         raise Exception('BOOM!!!')

   the test passes.
-Time to add an :ref:`Exception<errors>` to the program
+Time to add an :ref:`Exception<how to test that an Exception is raised>` to the program

 ----